I love a craft that is easy for the kids to do and had a pretty end result! Natural suncatcher wind chimes are both of those things.

 You could definitely make this part an entire activity in itself and do a scavenger hunt for certain colors, textures, or shapes.
 We always love a good scavenger hunt, and nature ones are classic!

-Once we collected our nature goodies [you don't need a lot, they go a long way!], its time to set up to make a collage of it all.
+Once we collected our nature goodies, its time to set up to make a collage of it all.

 To make your found nature into wind chime suncatchers, you’ll also need: